DHTMLX/docs-diagram/docs/api/diagram/emptyareaclick_event.md

 ### Description

-@short: fires on clicking an empty space in the current diagram area
+@short: Fires on clicking an empty space in the current diagram area

 ### Usage

 ~~~js